Bookports/Bookports/doc/IDEAS.md

 I remember from my volunteering at libraries that the ILS might go down, and we'd have to use an offline version.
-However, it was not easy to use, and also knocked the self-service machines offline.
+However, it was not easy to use, and the outage would also knock the self-service machines offline.

 Self-service machines and ILS clients should have a built-in offline version, and queue up changes to go through a synchronisation process upon the ILS server goes back online.

+One thing to consider with that is conflict resolution handling.

 ## Database